-Student Course Leader
+Student Course Instructor

-Semester Date:
+Year of study Semester Date:

-Course Description of work
+Course title Description of work

-The section(s) of the document where plagiarism was noted: Short description of plagiarism: Lack of in-text ref Lack of quotation marks % of text plagiarized Under the Plagiarism Policy, would this case Minor be considered as Major or Minor plagiarism?
+The section(s) of the document where plagiarism was noted: Short description of plagiarism: Lack of in-text ref Lack of quotation marks Under the Plagiarism Policy, would this case Minor be considered as Major or Minor plagiarism?
 Major Previous plagiarism offences by the student.
-Minor If there are any, please classify by their severity (major or minor) and order of occurrence: Major Any mitigating circumstances (please specify) \rightarrow Penalty applied (as agreed by the Course Instructor and Dean of SMS): \rightarrow
+Minor If there are any, please classify by their severity (major or minor) and order of occurrence: Major Any mitigating circumstances (please specify) \rightarrow Penalty applied (as agreed by the Course Instructor and Dean of Department): →